Skip to content

 Recovering shale gas

 A standard way of recovering shale gas involves pumping fluids containing sand, water, and chemicals into wells to break up the rocks and release the trapped shale gas, as well as aid its flow.
-Aramco has developed techniques that use seawater in place of these fluids to utilize natural resources, such as water, for other purposes.
+Aramco has developed techniques that use seawater in place of these fluids to utilize natural resources, such as fresh or waste water, for other purposes.

 This process takes place thousands of meters underground, releasing the gas so it can be brought to the surface, treated, transported through our Master Gas System, and put to use in power stations and industrial facilities across Saudi Arabia.